 Some neurological conditions present in the orthodontic chair, which means the orthodontist needs to know what could happen.
 Patients with eating disorders are more susceptible to dental caries, erosion, tooth sensitivity and salivary gland hypertrophy.

-“We are not being nosy or judging anyone for medical conditions when we ask for a health history,” says Dr. Alpan, a Las Vegas children’s orthodontist.
+“We are not being nosy or judging anyone for medical conditions when we ask for a health history,” says Dr. Alpan, a Larchmont children’s orthodontist.
 “We just need the information in order to create healthy, long-lasting smiles through orthodontics.”